dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 }
 ~~~

-The use of this type is the proper method for identifying signature leafs, and therefore whenever this type is used for a leaf element, it MUST be considered a provenance signature element, to be generated or verified according to the procedures described in this section.
+The use of this type is the proper method for identifying signature leaf instances, and therefore whenever this type is used for a leaf element, it MUST be considered a provenance signature element, to be generated or verified according to the procedures described in this section.

 ## Provenance Signature Strings